XUJIAZHANG2002/Octree-Scene-Diffusion/README.md

-# Octree Latent Diffusion for Semantic 3D Scene Generation and Completion
+# Octree Diffusion for Semantic Scene Generation and Completion

 Official implementation of:

-**Octree Latent Diffusion for Semantic 3D Scene Generation and Completion**
+**Octree Diffusion for Semantic Scene Generation and Completion**
 Accepted at **ICRA 2026**.

 ---